What Is The Seven-Eyed Model of Supervision?

 Each of us only can only ever experience ourselves from the inside.
-That means there will always be aspects of ourselves that we are unaware of, things that perhaps others see, or which we hide from others, or which are completely hidden from ourselves and others.
+That means there will always be aspects of ourselves that we are unaware of, things that only others see.
+Conversely, there are aspects of ourselves which we hide from others, and there are those which are hidden from ourselves and others.
 By focussing on the interventions you use with clients, you can discover hitherto covert aspects of your therapeutic relationships.
 You might begin by asking yourself the following questions to discover the hidden aspects of your therapeutic relationships:

 - Do you use a certain kind of intervention more than others?
 For example, if you ask a lot of questions:

 - For whose benefit are you asking?